 The signs of endometriosis are abdominal pain, heavy bleeding, pain in the spine, lower backache, etc. Infertility is the outcome of endometriosis, as it destroys the menstrual cycle and uterus.

 The exact reason for this condition is undefined.
 Surgical removal of endometriosis can be done in advanced stages.
 Treating with Gonadotropin-releasing Hormone agonists, can interfere with infertility and makes fertile in women trying for pregnancy.
 Though the chances are not completely real.
 The drugs clearly enhance the ability of fertility.

 NSAIDs called non-steroidal anti-inflammatory drugs are prescribed as pain medication.
 Naproxen is one one the NSAIDs.
 Progesterone dosage forms are given using intrauterine devices also help to deal with infertility by inducing ovulation.
 They are used to relieve endometriosis by stimulating the removal of built-up layers.
 Surgical removal of the endometrial growth linings is done in extreme and unmanageable conditions.

 The signs and symptoms of endometriosis

 The manifestations of endometriosis include heavy menstrual flow.
 Named as a mittelschmerz disorder, severe pain during ovulation.

 Dysuria is a condition in which urgency for urination occurs along with pain.
-Pain during sexual intercourse, and severe back pain and pelvic pain.
+Pain during sexual intercourse, severe back pain, and pelvic pain.

 c) Uterine fibroids: